Working with ZIP/XML files using the example of translating MATLAB live scripts into ngscipt format

 code_cell_template

-Filling the JSON template¶
+Filling in the JSON template

 In the final function of this script, we will do the following:

-- Go through all
+- Let's go through all of them

-- We will add a call to the required library at the beginning of the file,
+- We will add a call to the required library at the beginning of the file.,

 for mlx_filename in get_list_of_files( "$(@__DIR__)/input" )